 - The registered manager ensured they reflected on where things could have been improved and used this as an opportunity to improve the service for people and staff.
-Learning was shared across the organisation. - Discussions with staff showed there had been learning following accidents and incidents some of which resulted in change in staff deployment during shift handovers.
+Learning was shared across the organisation. - Discussions with staff showed there had been learning following medicine recording errors.